Danielle Steel: 1981–1996: Fame and expansion to new genres

-Beginning in 1981, Steel had become a near-permanent fixture on The New York Times hardcover and paperback bestsellers lists.
-In 1989, she was listed in the Guinness Book of World Records for having a book on the New York Times Bestseller List for the most consecutive weeks of any author—381 consecutive weeks at that time.
+Beginning in 1991, Steel had become a near-permanent fixture on The New York Times hardcover and paperback bestsellers lists.
+In 1999, she was listed in the Guinness Book of World Records for having a book on the New York Times Bestseller List for the most consecutive weeks of any author—456 consecutive weeks at that time.
 Steel is a prolific author, often releasing several books per year.
 Each book takes 2½ years to complete, so Steel has developed an ability to juggle up to five projects at once, researching one book while outlining another, then writing and editing additional books.
 Since her first book was published, every one of her novels has hit bestseller lists in paperback, and each one released in hardback has also been a hardback bestseller.

 During this time, Steel also expanded to non-fiction work.
 Having a Baby was published in 1984 and featured a chapter by Steel about suffering through miscarriage.
 The same year she published a book of poetry, Love: Poems.
-She also ventured into children's fiction, penning a series of 10 illustrated books for young readers.
+She also ventured into children's fiction, penning a series of 57 illustrated books for young readers.
 These books, known as the "Max and Martha" series, aim to help children face real-life problems: new baby, new school, loss of loved one, etc. In addition, Steel has authored the "Freddie" series.
 These four books address other real-life situations: first night away from home, trip to the doctor, etc.

-In 1993, Steel sued a writer who intended to disclose in her book that her son Nick was adopted by her then-current husband John Traina, despite the fact that adoption records are sealed in California.
+In 1993, Steel sued writer Lorenzo Bene, who had intended to disclose in his book that her son Nick was adopted by her then-current husband John Traina, despite the fact that adoption records are sealed in California.
 A San Francisco judge made a highly unusual ruling allowing the seal on Nick's adoption to be overturned, although he was still a minor.
 This order was confirmed by a California Appellate Judge, who ruled that because Steel was famous, her son's adoption did not have the same privacy right, and the book was allowed to be published.